gatsbyjs/gatsby/docs/docs/api-files-gatsby-node.md

 title: The gatsby-node.js API file
 ---

-The file `gatsby-node.js` contains code that is run once when your site is built.
-You can use it to create pages dynamically, create nodes in GraphQL, or respond to events while Gatsby is building your site.
-Use any of the [Gatsby Node APIs](/docs/node-apis/) by exporting them in a file named `gatsby-node.js` in the root of your site.
+Code in the file `gatsby-node.js` is run once when your site is built.
+You can use it to create pages dynamically, add nodes in GraphQL, or respond to events while Gatsby is building your site.
+To use the [Gatsby Node APIs](/docs/node-apis/), create a file named `gatsby-node.js` in the root of your site.
+Export any of the APIs you wish to use in this file.

 Every Node API passes a [set of Node API helpers](/docs/node-api-helpers/).
 These let you access several methods like reporting, or perform actions like creating new pages.